dwbzero/csv-tools/README.md

     > csv-translate --help

+The programs are packaged into a module to facilitate installation, but consequently they cannot be executed as scripts directly by the interpreter.
+They can, however, be executed as modules.
+To execute the csv-translate.py program from the interpreter without installing it, CD to the directory containing the csv_tools source directory and execute:

+    > python -m csv_tools.csv_translate --help

 Programs are written to work with STD I/O.
 By default, most programs accept CSV data from STDIN and write CSV data back to STDOUT.
 Python and Windows make this a little difficult for non-ASCII character encodings and for Windows newline (CR-LF) sequences, so be careful.